In addition to tachycardia, bradycardia, premature contraction and fibrillation, rhythm disorders include:

 WOLFF-PARKINSON-WHITE (WPW) SYNDROME

-Abnormal pathways between the atria and ventricles cause the electrical signal to arrive at the ventricles too soon and to be transmitted back into the atria.
+Abnormal pathways between the atria and ventricles (called accessory pathways) cause the electrical signal to arrive at the ventricles too soon and to be transmitted back into the atria.
+These accessory pathways can cause electrical impulses to travel in both directions rather than on direction (normal).
+Some people with WPW also have atrial fibrillation.
+WPW causes the conduct of impulses to be faster than normal.
 Very fast heart rates may develop as the electrical signal ricochets between the atria and ventricles.
 Some people with WPW syndrome don't have symptoms but they still have an increased risk for sudden death.

 Doctors can detect WPW through a routine exam known as an electrocardiogram, or ECG .
 Electrodes placed on the chest will pick up the heart’s electrical activity and chart it on a graph.
 That graph will show any irregularities.